samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 ### Roll back to a Custom SQL connection

 To revert to a Custom SQL connection from an already migrated source, open the source configuration and click **Revert to SQL Query Import**.

+!!!info "Snowflake data sources"
+    When you roll back from the Table Selection UI to Custom SQL connection in the, use the same data source (table or view) in Snowflake to avoid inconsistencies.

 ## Data fields